 Style and substance all in one

 Compatibility: iOS and Android | Display: LED | Thickness: 12mm | Battery: 6 months | Charging method: Proprietary wired | IP rating: Swim-proof to 50m | Connectivity: Bluetooth

 If you are in the market for a fitness tracker that looks unique and stylish, the Misfit Ray is a noteworthy option.
 It stands out from the crowd of dull, boring fitness trackers and brings some sass to your wrist.

-There are plenty of muted color options to pick from and each features the same anodised aluminum central device with LED lights.
+There are plenty of muted colour options to pick from and each features the same anodised aluminium central device with LED lights.
 There’s also a smart button that can be set to control aspects of your smart home, for example.